 If you feel you're spending a little too much time online lately, these easy to follow steps can help you take a digital detox.
 A three-minute read.

-Let's face it most of have probably spent too much time online over the past month or so.
+Let's face it most of have probably spent too much time online.

 We're seeking distraction, information and reassurance and as useful as our smartphones and tablets can be, they can also be a problem if we use them too much.